gerryw1389/gerryw1389.github.io/_posts/2022-08-20-tf-create-aa-with-source-control.md

 ### Description:

 You can provision an Azure Automation Account and source control the runbooks in the same code.

-Code for this post can be found [here](https://github.com/gerryw1389/terraform-examples/tree/main/2022-08-20-tf-create-aa-with-source-control).
+Note: You can see the code for this post on [my Github repo](https://github.com/gerryw1389/terraform-examples/tree/main/2022-08-20-tf-create-aa-with-source-control).
+{: .notice--success}

 ### To Resolve: